 Three months later, little Derrick Schachte came into the world at Baptist Medical Center Jacksonville with four major heart defects called hypoplastic left ventricle, dextrocardia, pulmonary atresia and ventricular inversion.
 The left side of his heart, including the mitral valve and left ventricle was underdeveloped; his heart pointed to the right instead of the left; the valve connecting his heart to his lungs was not formed; and his left and right ventricles were switched.
 This complex set of conditions was life-threatening for Derrick and required urgent surgical intervention.

-He immediately was taken to the Wolfson Children’s Hospital’s high-level Newborn Intensive Care Unit (NICU) at Baptist Medical Center Jacksonville to be closely monitored.
-Within the week, the pediatric heart surgery team at the C. Herman and Mary Virginia Terry Heart Center at Wolfson Children’s Hospital took him in for his first surgery to put in a Blalock-Taussig shunt, a temporary tube that directs blood flow to the lungs so it can be properly oxygenated until the baby is old enough for corrective surgery.
+He immediately was taken to the Wolfson Children’s Hospital’s high-level Neonatal Intensive Care Unit (NICU) at Baptist Medical Center Jacksonville to be closely monitored.
+Within the week, the pediatric heart surgery team at the C. Herman and Mary Virginia Terry Heart Institute at Wolfson Children’s Hospital took him in for his first surgery to put in a Blalock-Taussig shunt, a temporary tube that directs blood flow to the lungs so it can be properly oxygenated until the baby is old enough for corrective surgery.
 After a week, his blood oxygen level was still too low, requiring another trip to the Cardiovascular Operating Room at Wolfson Children’s to patch open a narrowed area in his pulmonary arteries so more blood could get to the lungs.